NexPlayer/Android-SDK/advanced.md

 #### native int getProperties(int property)

-Gets the value of an individual NexPlayer™ property based on the numerical ID of the property.
+Gets the value of an individual NexPlayer property based on the numerical ID of the property.

 Normally, getProperty should be used instead of this method.
 Use this methodonlyif you have a numeric property code.